• Join ShoutMeLoud on Google+

-The important thing we need to know is how to make the work process easier and faster to be more productive and effective.
 So, usually you will be blogging from the default dashboard, but you need to accept the fact that default dashboard lacks in many features.

-1. Windows Live Writer
+Open Live Writer

 Read:

-2. Creative writer
+Creative writer

-It totally changes the working environment.
-The full screen distraction free editor can increase your creativity in writing.
-The undisturbed workspace will let you to be more productive.
-It doesn’t support any plugins like WLW, but the distraction free workspace can make you to be more productive by letting your thoughts flow in.
-Indulge yourself in a relaxed and calm atmosphere and achieve a whole new level of concentration!
+The undisturbed workspace will let you be more productive.
+It doesn’t support any plugins like OLW, but the distraction free workspace can make you be more productive by letting your thoughts flow in.

-5. Thingamablog
+Thingamablog

-Thingamablog is a cross-platform, standalone blogging application that makes it easy for publishing your blog post effortless.
-Thingamablog does NOT require a third-party blogging host, a cgi/php enabled web host, or a MySQL database.
+Thingamablog does NOT require a third-party blogging host, a CGI/PHP enabled web host, or a MySQL database.
 In fact, all you need to setup, and manage, a blog with Thingamablog is FTP, SFTP, or network access to a web server.
-You can publish your blogpost with single click, remotely via email, create unique layout with customizable templates, etc.

 This was useful for me way back when my internet connection wasn’t stable yet (that’s a looong time ago) because I can do my stuffs without really worrying that much.
 Im using blogdesk back then and its really a good productivity tool for bloggers.
 However these days, Im always connected to the internet so I rarely use it now.